HL7/davinci-alerts/input/pagecontent/usecases.md

 - A Patient is transferred from one care unit to another -->

-### FHIR Resources for Admission and Discharge Notification
+### FHIR Resources for Admission, Transfer, and Discharge Notifications

-To carry information regarding admission and discharge event messages, the required resources for the message Bundle need to be defined.
+To carry information regarding admission, transfer, and discharge event messages, the required resources for the message Bundle need to be defined.
 The core components of the Bundle are defined in the [Framework] page and include the *MessageHeader* and the "root" resource represented by the  `MessageHeader.focus`.
-For admissions and discharge *Encounter* (US Core Encounter) is the focus of the event as shown in figure 6:
+For admission, transfer and discharge *Encounter* (US Core Encounter) is the focus of the event as shown in figure 6:

 {% include img-portrait.html img="admit_message_graph1.svg" caption="Figure 6" %}